In this blog, we going to explain Apache Log4j Vulnerabilities and Mitigations.

 The vulnerability received 10.0, the highest CVSS score.
 The vulnerability exposes an opportunity for an attacker to execute code on the Java server if it uses log4j.

-The JNDI (JAVA Naming and Directory Interface) features used in configuration, log messages, and parameters can be exploited by an attacker to perform remote code execution.
+The JNDI (JAVA Naming and Directory Interface) features used in the configuration, log messages, and parameters can be exploited by an attacker to perform remote code execution.
 It would allow the attacker to gain full control over the server that runs the Java application.

 How to check log4j in Linux servers?